monesidn/load-n-cache/README.md

 * emit events upon status changes.
 You need to update something when a new value is fetched?
 Just listen for the `'after-load'` event.

 ## In depth Documentation
-LoadNCache is a class that is only responsible for calling a "loadFunction" at the right moment and storing the returned value for the future.
-Each class instance can be configured to work in a different way so data can be stored using the righe policy.
-For example the following are all use cases that can be easily implemented using LoadNCache:
+LoadNCache is a class that is only responsible for calling a "loadFunction" at the right moment and then store the returned value for the future.
+Each class instance can be configured to work in a different way so data can be stored using the right policy.
+The following are all use cases that can be easily implemented using LoadNCache:
-* Load user data and store them for up to 10 minutes.
+* Load user data and store them for up to 10 hours, minutes or seconds.
 * Load action available and store them on localStorage so after refreshing the page data are not downloaded again.
 * Perform some CPU intensive task and store the result to avoid computing the value again.
 * Load a short-lived value from the server only if it is actually needed, like the server date and time.

 ### What is a "loadFunction"?
-As the names goes it is a javascript function responsible for loading the data that are going to be stored.
+As the names goes it's a javascript function responsible for loading the data that are going to be stored.
 It may return a primitive value, an object or a promise, so also async functions are welcome.
 There are no constraints on how the value can obtained.
 The return value of the loadFunction is handled as follows
-* if it is undefined, null or any other value, expect for Promises, it is wrapped into a resolved promise and stored;
+* if it is undefined, null or any other value, except for Promises, it is wrapped into a resolved promise and stored;
 * If it is a Promise the value is stored as is.
 The loadFunction should be stateless as it may be called immediatly, in the future or never.